 From April 2, 2019 through June 10, 2019, the Company entered into convertible promissory notes with a principal balance totaling \$639,175.
 The notes contain an OID totaling \$19,175 and the Company received net proceeds of \$620,000.
 The notes bear interest at 8% per annum and mature one year from the issuance date.
 Interest may be paid in cash or, if certain conditions are met, in shares of the Company, at the Company's discretion.
-The notes are convertible by the holder at a price per common share equal to the lower of \$12,000,000 divided by the number of common share outstanding on the date of conversion ("Fixed Conversion Price") or in the event that the Company consummates any financing in which the pre-money valuation of the Company shall be less than \$12,000,000 (the "Reduced Valuation"), then, from and after the consummation of such Reduced Valuation Transaction, the price shall be the quotient of 90% of the Reduced Valuation divided by the then-outstanding number of the Company's common stock.
-Interest may be paid in cash or, if certain conditions are met, in shares of the Company, at the Company's discretion.
-The notes are secured by the Company's intellectual property, including its registered trademarks, patents, and copyrights and any related applications, and all the associated goodwill related to the intellectual property.
-The notes may be prepaid by the Company, with 15 days' notice, at 125% of unpaid principal and interest, and the holder may exercise its conversion right during the notice period.
-In the event of default, the notes pay a default rate of 24% per annum, and the holder may put the notes for cash or convert into a variable number of the Company's shares at a 45% discount at 150% of the outstanding principal and accrued interest.
-The number of shares of common stock issuable upon conversion of this note held by the holder.
+The notes are convertible by the holder at a price per common share equal to the lower of \$12,000,000 divided by the number of common share outstanding on the date of conversion ("Fixed Conversion Price") or in the event that the Company consummates any financing in which the pre-money valuation of the Company shall be less than \$12,000,000 (the "Reduced Valuation"), then, from and after the consummation of such Reduced Valuation Transaction, the price shall be the quotient of 90% of the Reduced Valuation divided by the then-outstanding number of the Company's intellectual property, including its registered trademarks, patents, and copyrights and any related applications, and all the associated goodwill related to the intellectual property.
+The notes may be prepaid by the Company, with 15 days' notice, at 125% of unpaid principal and interest, and the holder may put the notes for cash or convert into a variable number of the Company's shares at a 45% discount at 150% of the outstanding principal and accrued interest.
+The number of shares of common stock issuable upon conversion sis capped at 4.99% of the number of shares of the company and effect to the issuance of shares of common stock issuable upon conversion of this note held by the holder.